pnkfelix/tango-demo/src/tutorial/mod.md

 use std::mem;
 use self::libc::{c_void, c_int};

-mod comments;
+// The basics of Rust comments mod comments;
-mod exercise010;
+// Themes: Getting Started, Ownership and Move Semantics mod exercise010;
+// Theme: Borrowing
 mod exercise020;
-mod exercise030;
+// Theme: Ownership and Exclusive Access, Mutable Borrowing mod exercise030;
+// Theme: Sequence Types; Vector/Array/Slice, String/str/[u8]/[char]
+mod exercise040;
+// Theme: Borrowing revisited: Generic Lifetime Bindings mod exercise050 { }

+// At this point my hope is that everyone in the room has run the Rust
+// installer and thus we can shift from doing exercises via the
+// playpen to each doing exercises on their own laptop, and thus we
+// can shift to discussing tools like `cargo` directly.

+// Theme: Getting started with Cargo mod exercise050 { }

 #[test] fn ex010() { exercise010::main(); }
 #[test] fn ex020() { exercise020::main(); }